CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

   A periodic 2d structure consisting of two empty regions (pores) and two filled regions.

-The modifier provides the option (incurring some extra computational cost) to identify the spatial regions bounded by the surface manifold and to compute the respective volume and surface area of each separate region.
+The modifier provides the option (incurring some additional computational costs) to identify the spatial regions bounded by the surface manifold and to compute the respective volume and surface area of each individual region.
 This includes regions densely filled with atoms or particles and empty exterior/interior regions (e.g. pores and voids).

 The computed data is output by the modifier as so-called *region properties*,